Logos for Trello and Google Sheets, representing two methods for exporting Trello to Google Sheets.

 While you might love Trello, it’s not necessarily the best platform for every job.
 That’s why you’ll often need to export your Trello data to a spreadsheet — like Google Sheets — to create reports, share work with other teams, or build a database of your Trello cards.

 But manually exporting data from Trello means you’re working with outdated information the minute you hit export, and there’s always manual work involved in making sure it ends up where it needs to go.
-Most Trello Power-Ups that help with this don’t automate the process or keep your data fresh.
+Even some of the best Trello Power-Ups that help with this don’t automate the process or keep your data fresh.

 That’s where Export & Sync comes in.